‘The Star is a 15th century inn, with additions from the 1930s and 1960s, located in Alfriston, a traditional downland village with medieval roots.

 An extensive, heavily beamed bar area with two large open fires which are lit all winter.
-Tom, the local blacksmith has made us long wrought iron lights, copied from a century’s old design, which form part of the atmospheric lighting.
-This is the oldest part of the hotel; little has changed since Tudor times.
-This area will serve beers and lagers from Harveys our local brewer, as well as other drinks.
-Food will be served from late breakfast to early dinner.
+Tom, the local blacksmith, has made us long wrought iron lights, copied from a centuries-old design, which form part of the atmospheric lighting.
+The Inn is the oldest part of the hotel; little has changed since Tudor times.
+This area serves beers and lagers from Harveys, our local brewer, as well as other drinks.
+Food is served from late breakfast to early dinner.

-Backing on to the bar is a large outside courtyard with stone and brick flooring, created by demolishing some of the ugly 60’s building.
-Old iron trellises on the brick walls have winter flowering Clematis and Holboelia.
-Drinks and food will be served in the courtyard all day.
+Backing onto the bar is a large outside courtyard with stone and brick flooring, created by demolishing some of the ugly 60’s building.
+Old iron trellises on the brick walls feature winter flowering Clematis and Holboellia.
+Drinks and food are served in the courtyard all day.

 There is a small library, well stocked with books about the local history and surroundings as well as a wide range of other interesting subjects.
 It is a quiet area with a wood burning stove and comfortable seating.

 There is a mixture of bedrooms, some in the new block, some in the body of the hotel.
 The nine standard rooms on the ground floor have new French windows that bring in a lot of light and open onto small patios with a breakfast table and chairs.
 Dogs are welcome in these rooms.
-The nine rooms on the first floor have new Juliet balconies and are pretty light filled rooms.
+On the first floor there are nine pretty, light filled rooms with Juliet balconies.
 They are wallpapered in green or blue and have brightly coloured, patterned materials on curtains and headboards.

 All these rooms have small bathrooms with large showers.

-There are four Junior suites in this block, one with its own small terraced area.
-These rooms have large bathrooms with both showers and baths.
+There are four Junior Suites in this new block, one with its own small terraced area.
+These suites have large bathrooms with both showers and baths.